UniMelb-Day-Lab/Pfalciparum_varDBLalpha_PCR/README.md

 > 5'-(CTATGCGCCTTGCCAGCCCGC)(TCAG)(ACGAGTGCGT)(GCCCATTCSTCGAACCA)-3'
 >```

-* For a complete list of the 106 forward and reverse Version 1 primer sequences, see [**Appendix 1**](https://github.com/UniMelb-Day-Lab/Pfalciparum_varDBLalpha_PCR/blob/main/Appendix%201%20Version%201%20DBLa%20Primers.pdf).
+* For a complete list of the 106 Version 1 DBLαAF and DBLαBR primer sequences, see [**Appendix 1**](https://github.com/UniMelb-Day-Lab/Pfalciparum_varDBLalpha_PCR/blob/main/Appendix%201%20Version%201%20DBLa%20Primers.pdf).
 * The use of the GS FLX Titanium primer sequence (i.e., adaptor) in the Version 1 primers is a remnant of previous work and is being phased out.
 We are currently shifiting to using the updated Version 2 primers described below.

 ### Citations for the Version 1 primers